Rotan, Texas

 Rotan is a city in Fisher County, Texas, United States.
-The population was 1,508 at the 2010 census, down from 1,611 at the 2000 census.
+Its population was 1,332 at the 2020 census, down from 1,508 at the 2010 census.

 Geography

 Texas State Highway 70 passes through the city, leading north 34 mi to Jayton and south 9 mi to Roby, the Fisher County seat, and 30 mi to Sweetwater and Interstate 20.
 Texas State Highway 92 leads east from Rotan 20 mi to Hamlin.

-According to the United States Census Bureau, Rotan has a total area of 2.0 mi2 (5.2 km2), all of it land.
+According to the United States Census Bureau, Rotan has a total area of 2.0 mi2 (5.2 km2), all land.

 Climate

 Rotan's climate type occurs primarily on the periphery of the true deserts in low-latitude semiarid steppe regions.
 The Köppen climate classification subtype for this climate is BSh (tropical and subtropical steppe climate).